Coronavirus/COVID-19 Information - Financial Regulation

 I am unemployed or have a reduced income due to COVID-19.
-How can I make sure I don’t lose my home or my car because I can’t afford my payments?
+How can I make sure I don’t lose my home because I can no longer afford my payments?

-What should I do if I can no longer afford my mortgage, auto loan, student loan, or other debt obligation?
+What should I do if I can no longer afford payments on a loan or other debt obligation?

 If you are having trouble making a loan or debt payment because of COVID-19 related circumstances, notify your lender, loan servicing company, or creditor as soon as possible to discuss your options.

 Many lenders and creditors are offering COVID-19 payment relief, but you must contact the company to request assistance.